144.8K

 Host: Malcolm R. Bell, M.D.

-- What are the most common manifestations of radiation heart disease?
+- What is peripheral artery disease?
+What are the most common symptoms of PAD?

 The Mayo Clinic Cardiovascular CME App is an innovative educational platform that features cardiology-focused continuing medical education wherever and whenever you need it.
 Use this app to access other free content and browse upcoming courses.
 Download it for free in Apple or Google stores today!